 Otoplasty, or ear surgery, can be a life-changing option, allowing patients to be free of discomfort and dissatisfaction with their ears.
 At the StarkMD Plastic Surgery and Aesthetic Center, Dr. Stark provides his patients with among the best ear surgery.

 Ear surgery, or otoplasty, is a surgical intervention that shapes and places the ears so they are symmetrically and harmoniously integrated with the overall look of the face and head.
 A wide variety of defects and aesthetic issues of the ear can be corrected with the use of this procedure.

-As a Philadelphia-based, double board-certified plastic surgeon, Dr. Stark makes it his highest priority to fully understand his patients’ objectives and carefully explain risks and expected results.
+As double board-certified plastic surgeon, Dr. Stark makes it his highest priority to fully understand his patients’ objectives and carefully explain risks and expected results.
 During your comprehensive consultation with Dr. Stark, he will take time to examine your ears, review your medical history, and develop your customized surgical plan.

 Ear surgery begins with small incisions behind the ears.
 The ear fold normally covers the incisions after recovery, making any scarring nearly undetectable.
 Through these incisions Dr. Stark can trim excess cartilage away.
 He bends and shapes the ear cartilage to the desired configuration.
 He can also pin the ears closer to the head using sutures.

 If necessary, he repositions the ears themselves to attain a more conventional and symmetrical placement in balance with the head and other facial features.
 When warranted, Dr. Stark performs earlobe repair for oversized or stretched lobes.

 Once the new ear shape and position is sutured into place, ear surgery is complete.
 Dr. Stark wraps the ears in bandages to further ensure the new position during the healing process.